OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

   :::image type="content" source="../images/outlook-spam-report-error.png" alt-text="The dialog shown when the user attempts to report another message while the previous one is still being processed.":::

 - The add-in can still process the reported message even if the user navigates away from the selected message.
-- The buttons that appear in the pre- and post-processing dialogs aren't customizable.
+- The buttons that appear in the preprocessing and post-processing dialogs aren't customizable.
 Additionally, the text and buttons in the timeout and ongoing report dialogs can't be modified.

 ## See also